The beorg blog

 beorg extensions

 beorg is free to download and most functionality is available to you without requiring any of your money. beorg is developed by just one person and I have a long list of new features I would love to add.
-As with many indie developers1 I develop apps for other companies in addition to my own.
-Whilst I get to work on many exciting projects for third parties I want to spend more time on my ideas.

 Read more...